neo4j-product-examples/knowledge-graph-agent/README.md

-# Neo4j Aura GraphRAG Agent Examples
+# Neo4j Aura Agent Examples

-This repository contains step-by-step instructions on how to use the new GraphRAG agent functionality in Neo4j Aura.
+This repository contains step-by-step instructions on how to use the new Aura Agents functionality.
 These examples demonstrate how to create intelligent agents that can interact with knowledge graphs to answer domain-specific questions.

 ## Available Examples